OpenTechStrategies/openhmis-intake/docs/DEMO.md

         - SECOND:
           - QUESTION: Should I go through the OAuth 2.0 playground run-around during the demo, or is it too in the weeds?
+            ANSWER: Too in the weeds, I think.
+We can describe if anyone wants to know the details.
           - Add headers:
             Authorization: [my id token]
             Accept: application/json